Fosleen/travEM/README.md

 ### DevOps (and database) 🔨

+For database, we are using MySQL database.
+For database manipulation, we use Sequelize ORM to write more complex queries easier.

+As of devops, deployment script is written for PHP- it is used for webhook on Github.
+What it does?
+It pulls the changes from Github automatically on push and restarts the server so we don't have to do it manually.
+Backend is hosted on Ubuntu server.

 ### Other 📈
 - **Google Analytics** - Tracks website traffic & provides insights.
 - **Google AdSense** - Monetizes web content via targeted ads.